 To cook vegetables evenly, place them in a flat layer without overlapping such that the cooking is even and texture is retained.
 Microwave on high with little water to around 3 tablespoons for a pound of veggies.

 Firmer veggies like turnip or beets will take a longer time while softer veggies and leaf green will take lesser time.
-For instance, one pound of broccoli takes 4 mins, potato chunks take 8 mins and 2 mins for spinach.
+For instance, one pound of steamed broccoli takes about 4 mins, potato chunks take 8 mins and 2 mins for spinach.

 It is recommended to use microwave-safe container instead of plastic bag that vegetables are already come with.
 Check the microwave safe symbol prior cooking.